leaningtech/labs/src/content/docs/cheerp/00-installation/10-source/01-linux.md

 cd ../..
 ```

-Now you should have a working Cheerp installation, to test it, follow [here](https://docs.leaningtech.com/cheerp/Linux-build-instructions#hello-world-in-cheerp).

 ## Build latest version

 This allows to benefit from the latest develpments and bug fixes, but we reserve the possibility of forward-incompatible changes.